dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/migrating-from-spark-to-databricks.md

 1. install the new adapter in your environment, and
 2. modify your target in your `~/.dbt/profiles.yml`

-This changes will be needed for all users of your project
+These changes will be needed for all users of your project.

 #### Example

 If you're using `dbt-spark` today to connect to a Databricks SQL Endpoint, the below examples show a good before and after of how to authenticate.
 The cluster example is also effectively the same.

-The steps are virtually the same if you're using a Spark cluster.

 <File name='~/.dbt/profiles.yml'>